-As reported in Tab.
-1, Amazon EC2 makes VM types optimized for different goals available, with the intent of easing the configuration of the cloud environment.
+As reported in Table 1, Amazon EC2 makes VM types optimized for different goals available with the intent of easing the configuration of the cloud environment.
 Customers can select VMs that are optimized for storage, computation, etc. according to their needs.
 In our experiments, we focused on general purpose VMs, which provide a balance of CPU, memory, and network resources, making them the best choice for many applications (small and medium-sized databases, memory-hungry data processing tasks, and back-end servers for SAP, Microsoft SharePoint, and other enterprise applications [3]).
-In more details, in our experimental campaigns we used paravirtual (as virtualization type) and m3 VMs (general purpose, new generation) of three different sizes, namely m3.medium, m3.large, m3.xlarge.
+In more detail, in our experimental campaigns we used paravirtual (as virtualization type) and m3 VMs (general purpose, new generation) of three different sizes, namely m3.medium, m3.large, m3.xlarge.
 Hereafter, we respectively refer to them simply as medium, large, and xlarge.
-As reported on Amazon EC2 website [3], this type of VM has fixed performance (in terms of CPU), which guarantees the absence of CPU resource-sharing and performance-variability phenomena that could impact the measurement process [35].
-Tab.
-3 contains more details on the VMs adopted in our analyses.
-The documentation by Amazon clearly describes the available resources in terms of memory and CPU.
-On the other hand, it only reports a qualitative description of the network performance expected such as Low, Moderate, and High [3].
-As we show in the next sections, although the provider advertises Moderate network performance for both medium and large VMs, we have experimentally observed that large VMs obtain much higher performance also from the network point of view.
+As reported on the Amazon EC2 website [3], this type of VM has fixed performance (in terms of CPU), which guarantees the absence of CPU resource-sharing and performance-variability phenomena that could impact the measurement process [37].
+Table 3 contains more details on the VMs adopted in our analyses.